xcube-dev/summerschool25/docs/index.md

 If there's enough time at the end, we'll also set up an Application Package Platform using [ZOO](https://zoo-project.org/) and use it to run an Application Package locally!
-If you want to follow along with this on your own computer, you should have the following installed:
+If you also want to follow along with this on your own machine, you should have the following installed:

 - [minikube](https://minikube.sigs.k8s.io/docs/start/)
 - [helm](https://helm.sh/)